Eligibility requirements for registration under Regulation 6-4, Legacy CA Student Registration

 - Be at least 25 years of age;

-- Completed no more than two years or sixty credits at a degree-granting institution;
+- Completed no more than two years or sixty credits at an academic institution;

-- Is enrolled at a degree-granting institution in courses that qualify to fulfill the credit hour requirements;
+- Is enrolled at an academic institution in courses that qualify to fulfill the credit hour requirements;

 - Has at least three years work experience in accounting, business or other relevant areas; And